statgenlmu/jaatha/cran-comments.md

 * win-builder (R-devel and R-release)

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs (other than CRAN incomming feasibility).
+There were no ERRORs, WARNINGs or NOTEs.

 ## Downstream dependencies
 No packages are depending on jaatha.